 Having said that, I would also recommend that you go for it if you have it in you.
 Don’t be shy.
 Try and have those conversations when and where you can.
 In doing so, it can also help provide you with some additional motivation.😉 Clearly sustainability solutions are complex and multi-layered, but you’ll definitely evolve your understanding as your immerse yourself in it.

 Now back to the the Japanese take.
 So while the term sustainability has not yet become locally ingrained, people do willingly acknowledge the need for improvement (Kaizen is a thing here).
 And with the help of an increasing number of influencers, Japanese are slowly coming around to the generally accepted definition of sustainability.

 As mentioned above (The Japanese Experience), there already exists a genuine understanding of the importance of environmental care.
 It’s apparent to most visitors who come to Japan.
 You can observe it manifested from the way Japanese people pick up their trash following a public gathering, or the popularity of the regular trips back to nature.
 Many Japanese also take great pride in the quality and care of their local foods, supporting growers, and gifting/sharing seasonal produce.

 A Long History of Environmentalism

 Of course, there are many other examples of how Japan people engage with environmental sustainability.
 Offhand, I also think of all the craftsmen & women who work to create (and repair) local goods.
-Then there’s all the art and poetry that was inspired by discovering one’s balance with nature.
+Then there’s all the amazing Japanese art and poetry!
+Much of it was inspired by nature and the discovery of finding balance with the environment.

 Such environmental awareness is also visible in Japanese cinema.
 Notably in the immensely popular Studio Ghibli films.
-These movies often deliver strong environmental messages (although these are not always well understood, given the degree of consumerism and merchandizing related to the films).
+These movies often deliver strong environmental messages.
+Unfortunately, it would appear that these are not well understood, given the degree of consumerism and merchandizing related to the films.